 Every time somebody gets censored, Boom! they become a Bitcoin fan.
 It’s almost a binary thing:

-Not informed economists compare Bitcoin to finance companies like Visa or Paypal.
-But Bitcoin is not the alternative to private platforms, it is to the underlying system: the monetary base of the fiat system and the Central Banks.
-It is a high-value settlement layer that would survive a nuclear war: the full Bitcoin transaction history, exists in over 10,000 copies located in over 90 countries.
-It is has become the most reliable and secure financial network in the world, so its transactions are much more important than those of Visa or Paypal.
+Bitcoin is sometimes compared to finance companies like Visa or Paypal, but Bitcoin is not the alternative to platforms of corporations, it is to the underlying system: the monetary base of the fiat system and the Central Banks.
+It is a high-value settlement layer that would survive a nuclear war: the full Bitcoin transaction history exists in over 10,000 copies located in over 100 countries.
+It is has become the most reliable and secure financial network in the world, a base that transfers value on a large scale, upon which consumer payment networks such as Visa or Paypal may operate.

 Bitcoin could also be seen as an alternative to gold bullion.
-Both are scarce by nature, that's why bitcoin is called digital gold.
+Both are scarce by nature, that is why bitcoin is called digital gold.

 -Financial Self-sovereignty: No authority is able to rule over the money of the individual.